-This free-spirited, flower-powered mountain town and countercultural mecca for generations of creative types never actually hosted its namesake music festival back in ‘69 (that legendary concert phenomenon instead unfolded in Bethel, New York, some 60 miles away).
-But it was indeed the tenacious bohemian spirit of liberal and artsy Woodstock—nestled in New York’s Catskill Mountains, about two hours north of New York City—that birthed not only the festival concept, but the breeding ground for myriad arts and music movements for more than a century.
+This free-spirited, flower-powered mountain town and the countercultural mecca for generations of creative types never actually hosted its namesake music festival back in 1969 (that legendary concert phenomenon instead unfolded in Bethel, New York, some 80 miles away).
+But it was indeed the tenacious bohemian spirit of liberal and artsy Woodstock—nestled in New York’s Catskill Mountains, about two hours north of New York City—that birthed not only the festival concept but the breeding ground for myriad arts and music movements for more than a century.

 Look beyond the kitschy, tie-dye-laden head shops and weekend tourist jams, and you’ll find this hippie haven has real heart.
-Pulling from its longstanding tradition as an arts colony (beginning with the still-running Byrdcliffe Arts Colony back in 1902) and strong spirit of tolerance, laid-back Woodstock brims with diversions aplenty: eclectic shops, live music venues, art institutions, and mighty mountain environs that foster Zen-seeking and... adventures in the great outdoors.
-All you need to bring is the peace and love.
+Pulling from its longstanding tradition as an art colony and strong spirit of tolerance, laid-back Woodstock brims with diversions aplenty: eclectic shops, live music venues, art institutions, and mighty mountain environs that foster Zen-seeking and adventures in the great outdoors.
+All you need to bring is peace and love.

-Tinker Street, Mill Hill Road, and the other streets that offshoot Woodstock’s heart at its village green make for a wonderfully walkable stretch lined with colorful and quirky mom-and-pop boutiques hawking everything from the requisite tie-dyes and New Age-y crystals to Tibetan crafts and women’s fashions.
+Tinker Street, Mill Hill Road, and the other streets that offshoot Woodstock’s heart at Village Green make for a wonderfully walkable stretch lined with colorful and quirky mom-and-pop boutiques hawking everything from the requisite tie-dyes and New Age-y crystals to Tibetan crafts and women’s fashions.

-Some favorites include mainstay The Golden Notebook, an indie bookstore and community hub; Candlestock for all types of handmade candles; Tibetan Arts and Crafts for authentic Tibetan handicrafts; Fruition Chocolate for award-winning, small-batch chocolates; and Mirabai of Woodstock for spiritually minded trinkets, books, and workshops/readings (tip: don’t miss a tarot reading from Florentine reader/intuitive Silvia Forni).
+Some favorites include mainstay The Golden Notebook, an indie bookstore and community hub; Candlestock for all types of handmade candles; Tibetan Arts and Crafts for authentic Tibetan handicrafts; Fruition Chocolate for award-winning, small-batch chocolates; and Mirabai of Woodstock for spiritually-minded trinkets, books, and special workshops.

-Also worth seeking out: The Mower’s Flea Market on weekends from May through November (and on Wednesdays in July and August), as well as local farmers’ market Woodstock Farm Festival, on Wednesdays held from late May to mid-October.
+Also worth seeking out is the Mower’s Flea Market on weekends from May through November (and also on Wednesdays in July and August), as well as the local farmers’ market Woodstock Farm Festival, held on Wednesdays from late May to mid-October.

 Listen to Live Music